Ketel Marte Player Props: Diamondbacks vs. Angels

+On Sunday, Ketel Marte (.579 slugging percentage in past 10 games, including four home runs) and the Arizona Diamondbacks play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 4:07 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Angels.
+In his previous game he had a one-hit showing (1-for-5) against the Angels.

 Ketel Marte Game Info & Props vs. the Angels